A Travel Price Comparison for Japan Yokohama vs. Nagoya for Food, Families, Attractions, and Nightlife

 A week in Yokohama or Nagoya?

-Travelers enjoy the shopping and museums when visiting the under-rated big city of Yokohama.
+Travelers enjoy the shopping and museums when visiting the bright big city of Yokohama.
 This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 Nagoya is a great place to explore.
 It's no surprise that food is why people visit.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.

-For some great organized tour ideas, see The Best Coach Bus Tours in Japan, The Best Adventure Tours to Japan, The Best Sightseeing Tours in Japan, and The Best Cultural Tours in Japan.
+For some great organized tour ideas, see The Best One-Week (7-Day) Tours from Tokyo, The Best 10-Day Tours from Tokyo, The Best 2-Week Tours from Tokyo, and The Best Family-Friendly Tours to Japan.

 Which place is cheaper, Nagoya or Yokohama?

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

-The average daily cost (per person) in Yokohama is $118, while the average daily cost in Nagoya is $85.
+The average daily cost (per person) in Yokohama is $143, while the average daily cost in Nagoya is $103.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Yokohama and Nagoya in more detail.

 Accommodation